Working to Protect Ontario’s Headwaters, Natural Heritage, and Watersheds

 On January 7, 2022, we released the results of the survey, our recommendations, and next steps, which include working with the groups in the alliance and others to gain support to better protect the Credit’s upland headwater areas, their ecological integrity & biodiversity, drinking water sources, and the full watershed in the face of the threats of increased development and climate chaos.
 The full report can be seen at Headwater Health in the Credit Watershed January 2022.

 Credit Headwater Maps

 We offer below three maps to help people understand the Key Characteristics of the upland headwaters; to encourage people to get out and Explore the Headwaters; and to become aware of and work to limit the impact of negative Pressures on the Credit.

-A resource list containing educational articles and research papers is also offered if you wish to learn more about the watershed and some of its issues.
+We thank Alexis del Mundo for producing these drawings under a grant to the OHI from Canada Summer Jobs.
 Please note that each map has a legend and a layer list on the top right where you can turn layers on or off as you so desire.
 In addition, many items on each map can be clicked to open links where you can learn more, including photos, videos, guides for self-directed hikes, and addresses for many sites to visit.

 There is also an option to change the basemap of the interactive map between the default streets view and a satellite imagery view, which can help give a better indication of topography, such as which streams that are above or below ground.
 Lastly, an information box is also present on the top right corner which displays varying watershed statistics and our data sources.